18F/guides/content/engineering/languages-runtimes/python.md

 Use [Black](https://black.readthedocs.io/en/stable/) for automatic code formatting.

-We **suggest** using [Ruff](https://github.com/astral-sh/ruff) instead as it combines all of the above packages into one and runs faster, however this has not yet been adopted widely across TTS yet.
+You are welcome to use [Ruff](https://github.com/astral-sh/ruff) instead as it combines all of the above packages into one and runs faster.
+It may become our standard in the future.

 Using Code Climate to measure complexity scores (by way of [radon](https://pypi.python.org/pypi/radon)) is also a reasonable **default** to ensure you see potentially confounding functions and classes.